rledford/qproc-mongo/README.md

 NOTE: `limit`, `skip`, and `sort` will have whatever values are found in the `req.query` input.

 There are some assumptions being made here about the underlying collection that will be queried.
 The most important thing to note is that this filter will only work on collections that have a **text index**.
-Usually, when text searches are performed on a collection, a **text index** exists.
+Usually, when text searches are performed on a collection, a **text index** should exist.
 If you want to search multiple fields for matches on text without using the MongoDB text search method, then you can check if `req.qproc.filter.$text` exists and do whatever you want with the `$search` value.

+---

-### Examples
+## Examples

 Let's assume that the following examples are going to be processed by the `myQprocProcessor` we used in the above [Usage](#usage) section.

-#### Basic Filter
+### Basic Filter

 **Request URI**